Miami-Dade Police Director Orders Investigation Into Officer Seen On Video Punching Woman

 The officer who punched the woman could be heard claiming “she headbutted me.”

-After becoming aware of the video, Director Alfredo Ramirez announced he has “initiated an investigation and ordered that the involved officers be relieved of duty.”
+After becoming aware of the video, Director Alfredo Ramirez announced he has “initiated an investigation and ordered that the involved officer be relieved of duty.”

-I am shocked and angered by a body cam video that i just saw involving one of our officers.
-I’ve immediately initiated an investigation and ordered that the involved officers be relieved of duty.
-Actions such as these undermine the hard work that we have invested in (1 of 3)…

 The officers involved have not been identified.